Venue: Council Chamber, County Hall, The Rhadyr USK. View directions

 Referring to the change in content and focus, a SAC Member asked if the expansion of non-religious perspectives has been flagged as a concern by teachers e.g. human rights issues, LGBTQ plus rights, gender equality, refugee rights etc, also new topics on relationships and family ethics.
 It was confirmed that no teachers have come forward with any specific concerns yet.
 Historically, these subjects have always been taught.
 The information has only been published for a few weeks so teachers will need time to digest the contents and to consider its delivery.
 It would be useful to revisit the content and delivery at the next meeting.

-In response to a question, the RVE Adviser confirmed that the new specification will definitely not be postponed and the expectation is that teaching will begin in September 2025.
+In response to a question, the RVE Adviser confirmed that the new specification will definitely not be postponed, and the expectation is that teaching will begin in September 2025.
 The Chair agreed to raise a question at his next meeting with WJEC. |

 |

-Bangor University: Report on the teaching provision of Religion, Values and Ethics in Schools in Wales (April 2024) Minutes: The RVE Adivser explained that Bangor University had produced a report on teaching RVE in schools in Wales.
+Bangor University: Report on the teaching provision of Religion, Values and Ethics in Schools in Wales (April 2024) Minutes: The RVE Adviser explained that Bangor University had produced a report on Teaching RVE in schools in Wales.
 The report identified some positives such as making RVE mandatory between ages 3-16 and the integration of RVE into the Humanities area of learning and experience providing the opportunity to connect RVE with e.g. History and Geography.

 The report also raised concerns such as compliance issues over schools not meeting the minimum legal requirements for RVE teaching across key stages 3 and 4, limited resources including Welsh resources, some challenges in teaching methodologies and support/training given to teachers to make sure the quality of RVE education is adequate.

 (3.43pm - Revd, J. Greaves left the meeting, which was adjourned for 10 minutes.
 Noting that there was no Faith and Belief representative remaining, the Solicitor checked the terms of reference and the Council Constitution regarding quorum.
 Whilst the practice of the SAC has been that the quorum requires a member from each representative group (Councillors, Faith and Belief and Teachers), the terms of reference do not actually state that that there is a compulsory quorum in terms of there being somebody present from each group.
-This being so, the generic provision in the Constitution would apply that the quorum of the meeting will be one quarter of the whole number of Members.
-Given there were a quarter of the whole number of Members present it was agreed to proceed.)
+That being so, the generic provision in the Constitution would apply that the quorum of the meeting will be one quarter of the whole number of Members.
+Given there were a quarter of the whole number of Members present it was agreed to proceed.
+The SAC may review the terms of reference to clarify quorum requirements for the ... view the full minutes text for item 8. |

 |